-The 7th of August has been designated as a Memorial Day for Assyrian Martyrs.
+The 7th of August has been designated as Assyrian Martyrs Day.
 Although this observance is of a comparatively recent date, it has gained widespread acceptance among the Assyrian people.
 And this is justly so.
 Every nation needs to have a day set aside for the remembrance of those who gave their lives for the preservation of their cultural and ethnic identity.
 This is especially important for the Assyrian Nation; for no other people (as the following pages will show) have given so many martyrs in the defense of their national and ethnic rights.

 Throughout our long history, each time an Assyrian man, woman, or child stood up against their oppressors and refused to give up their religion, language, or national existence, our nation as a whole was pulled one step back from the abyss of extinction!
 Yes!
 This is true, even if the immediate consequences of such actions were destruction and death.
 Our martyrs form the core of our history.
 They are the one who bravely and selflessly defended our existence, even to the point of giving up their own lives, so that we could continuously have before us examples of self-sacrifice which would serve to encourage us to preserve ourselves and our culture for future generations.